 Existing vs. new processes

-In addition to quality vs. results seeking, an equally widely occurring behavior pattern concerns information processing that is, the team's emphasis on existing processes vs. new processes in its planning and problem solving.
-Implementing existing processes in planning and problem solving means a fact-based way of approaching things, focused, concrete perception and production of rational, standard solutions.
-Implementation of existing processes is considered to be a competency in operative jobs and in functions with standard form processes such as in administration, maintenance and security.
+In addition to quality vs. results seeking, an equally widely occurring behavior pattern concerns information processing that is, the team's emphasis on implementing existing processes vs. producing new processes in the team's planning and problem solving.
+Implementation of existing processes is considered to be a competency in operative jobs and in functions with standard processes such as in administration, maintenance and security.
+Creation of new processes is considered a competency in creativity requiring functions such as R&D, marketing and strategic planning.

 Caution vs. risk-taking